 Our Community involvement has always been a high priority.
-Through Deep Cove Outdoors and Deep Cove Kayak we work with many community organizations on the North Shore and beyond, the following are just some examples:
+Through Coast Outdoors and Deep Cove Kayak we work with many community organizations on the North Shore and beyond, the following are just some examples:

-- For over five years we have been organizing the Annual Penguin Plunge New Years Day Swim which had previously been run for many years by the Seymour Lions Club.
+- For over six years we have been organizing the Annual Penguin Plunge New Years Day Swim which had previously been run for many years by the Seymour Lions Club.
 Approximately 3000 people attend this free event and since we started running it, donations have been collected which we direct to important community organizations.
-Originally the Seymour Art Gallery, donations this year went to North Shore Rescue.
+Originally the Seymour Art Gallery, donations this year went to Royal Canadian Marine Search and Rescue Stn #2

 - At Deep Cove Daze at the end of August, every year we provide free supervised kayaking for the kids in attendance.
 We also organize the Cardboard Kayak Race which is a highlight of the Deep Cove Daze with hundreds of spectators, proceeds of which go to the North Shore Lifeboat Society.